The 12 Hallmarks of Aging in Dogs, Explained

 Planning Rechecks Around Decision Points

-Long-term planning for dog kidney disease stages includes anticipating “decision points,” such as when phosphorus rises, when proteinuria appears, or when blood pressure becomes harder to control.
-Planning does not mean giving up; it means reducing surprise and keeping the household ready for adjustments.
-Many dogs do best with a written recheck schedule and a clear list of which symptoms should trigger an earlier visit.
-This approach keeps care more fluid and protects quality of life.
+Long-term planning means anticipating decision points — when phosphorus rises, when proteinuria appears, or when blood pressure gets harder to control.
+Planning is not giving up; it reduces surprise and keeps the household ready to adjust.
+Most dogs do best with a written recheck schedule and a clear list of symptoms that should trigger an earlier visit, so a slow drift never becomes an emergency.

-Set up a simple folder (paper or phone notes) with lab dates, weights, and medication changes, plus a one-line summary of how the dog felt that week.
-Add photos of food labels and a list of treats used for training.
-When a new symptom appears, this record helps the clinic see whether it is a new problem or part of a longer trend in CKD in dogs.
+Keep a simple folder — paper or phone notes — with lab dates, weights, and medication changes, plus a one-line note on how your dog felt that week.
+Add photos of food labels and the treats used for training.
+When a new symptom shows up, that record shows the clinic whether it is a fresh problem or part of a longer trend.

 Sharing the Same Markers with Your Veterinary Team